-Each member of the Board of Governors, except the immediate past president of the Conference, shall be entitled to one vote on each matter submitted either to a vote of the Officers or to a vote of the Board.
+Each member of the Board shall be entitled to one vote on each matter submitted to a vote of the Board.

-Any member of the Board of Governors may resign at any time by giving a written notice of such resignation to the President, or to the President-Elect if the President is tendering a resignation.
+Any member of the Board may resign at any time by giving a written notice of such resignation to the President, or to the President-Elect if the President is tendering a resignation.

-Upon the agreement of two-thirds of the Board of Governors, or upon a vote of a majority of the full membership of the Conference, any member of the Board of Governors may be removed for conduct detrimental to the interests of the conference, for lack of sympathy with its objectives, or for refusal to render reasonable assistance in carrying out its purposes.
-Any member who is removed by a Board of Governor vote may, within 5 business days of notification of such vote, submit a written request to the President that the entire Conference membership ratify the removal by a majority vote of the Conference membership which votes on such ratification.
-Any member of the Board of Governors proposed to be removed shall be entitled to at least five days written notice by mail of the meeting at which such removal is to be voted upon, and shall be entitled to be heard or present written documentation in opposition to such removal.
+Upon the agreement of a majority of the Board any member of the Board may be removed for conduct detrimental to the interests of the NCBC, for lack of sympathy with its objectives, or for refusal to render reasonable assistance in carrying out its purposes.
+Any member who is removed may, within five (5) business days of notification of such vote, submit a written request to the President to request reconsideration.
+Any member of the Board proposed to be removed shall be entitled to at least five days’ written notice by mail of the meeting at which such removal is to be voted upon, and shall be entitled to be heard or present written documentation in opposition to such removal.